ryssbowh/pingu-core-module/Readme.md

 ### Contextual Links
 Contextual links are used to display links when viewing a model.
 The idea is to make it so that any page can have contextual links but at the moment is defined at model only.

 Will probably need rewritten as not the most intuitive way to use it.

 ### Api
 Provides a contract to make a model Apiable, this contract only has one method for now (apiUrl).

 Visible fields for an api request are set by the models $visible variable.

 ### Controllers
 Provides with an api controller for models that handles some basic operation on models.

 Provides with an model controller that allows creating/editing through a form.

 Provides with a base controller that has a method that checks if the route has a model attached to it.
 This is useful when you want to attach a model to a route : `Route::get('a-route', ['model' => Page::class])`.
 You can then use the model controller.

 ### Middlewares
-the HomepageMiddleware sets the homepage when the uri is /. the setApiMiddleware sets the theme for an api call (theme is set by the call through a _isAdmin variable) the setThemeMiddleware sets the current theme.
+the HomepageMiddleware sets the homepage when the uri is /.

+the setApiMiddleware sets the theme for an api call (theme is set by the call through a _isAdmin variable).

+the setThemeMiddleware sets the current theme.
 If the url starts with /admin the theme will be the admin theme defined in config.

 ### Base model